erikvanmechelen/loom/README.md

 make some interesting comments.

+## Some more here...(Check notes I took on the product management course)

+..

+## Some more here...

+..

+## Small Tweaks and Features I'd like

+ability to reverse perspective -- so that I don't decieve people thinking I am left-handed at pool.

 You can use the [editor on GitHub](https://github.com/erikvanmechelen/loom/edit/master/README.md) to maintain and preview the content for your website in Markdown files.